about a tiny world

 In the fall of 2019, I got myself a microscope.
 I had one when I was a kid, but it didn’t have all the bells and whistles that this one had.
 I used it without reading a manual or looking anything up online (that’s my usual approach, anyway).
 Once I figured out how it worked, I started looking at anything and everything that I could look at.

 I’ve found pond water samples most amazing, so far.
 I think it’s because it’s life I’d never seen with my own eyes before.
 I’d spent so much time in the woods as a kid, but never once did I see what actually lives in those leaves, and in the soil.
 It’s exciting!
 And every sample is different.
 I’ve been collecting them from various local ponds and swamps, and in some cases, people have brought me samples from their regions!
+By the end of the year, I’d found my first Tardigrade!
+And since then, I’ve found hundreds more.
+It’s been so amazing sharing live Tardigrades with people who have never seen them before.

 I’ve also enjoyed photographing melting snow.
 A lot of people have photographed snowflakes, but melting snow creates shapes and landscapes that are reminiscent of alien worlds!
 Luckily, I live in a cold climate, in Ottawa, Ontario, where we spend a solid four months of the year covered in snow!